vladigleba/vladigleba.github.io/posts/prophecy/babylon.md

 [^1]: John A. O’Brien, The Faith of Millions (Huntington, IN: Our Sunday Visitor, Inc., 1974), p.
 401.
 [^2]: Alexander Flick, The Rise of the Mediaeval Church (New York: Burt Franklin, 1959), 575.
-[^3]: George Eldon Ladd, The Blessed Hope (Grand Rapids, MI: William B. Eerdman's Publishing Co., 1956), pp. 32-34.
+[^3]: George Eldon Ladd, The Blessed Hope (Grand Rapids, MI: William B. Eerdman’s Publishing Co., 1956), pp. 32-34.

 ## Who are the harlot daughters?